These Days (Vince Gill album)

 These Days is the eleventh studio album and the first box set by American country music artist Vince Gill.
 Consisting of 43 original songs spanning four discs, the album displays the range of Gill’s lyrical and musical styles, ranging from traditional country and bluegrass to jazz and rock.
 The album was nominated for two Grammy Awards including Album of the Year and won Best Country Album.
 In 2012, the album was number 10 on People Magazine's "Top 10 Best Albums of the Century (So Far)".
-It is also ranked #9 on Country Universe's "The 100 Greatest Albums of the Decade."
+It is also ranked number 9 on Country Universe's "The 100 Greatest Albums of the Decade."